Best Practices Award

 Application:

-Please complete a nomination via the link below, including a narrative (formatted in Word), not to exceed two pages, single spaced, describing the need or problem, the solution developed and implemented by the organization/institution, and an evaluation of the program/project.
-(As you write your narrative, please keep in mind you are writing for your peers, so you should provide enough detail regarding what, why, and how, should another program or organization wants to replicate your program or project.)
-Nominations may also include supporting documents, such as brochures, newspaper articles, letters of support, photographs, etc.
+Please complete a nomination via the link below, including a well-written, grammatically correct narrative (formatted in Word) of two to three pages, double spaced, describing the need or problem, the solution developed and implemented by the organization/institution, and an evaluation of the program/project.
+(As you write your narrative, please keep in mind you are writing for your peers, so you should provide enough detail regarding what, why, and how, should another organization want to replicate your program or project.
+The quality of the writing will be considered.)
+Nominations may also include supporting documents, such as collateral, media coverage, letters of support, photographs, etc.

 Supporting materials may be requested by the committee if necessary.